 I am licensed as a psychologist in Virginia, the District of Columbia, and Maryland and recognized by the National Register of Health Service Psychologists.
 I utilize several therapeutic modalities in my practice including cognitive behavioral, interpersonal, and psychodynamic techniques.
 My approach is always collaborative, respectful, and holistic.

 I serve on the editorial board of the Journal of Career Development and as an ad hoc reviewer for the Journal of Counseling Psychology where I review research articles for these two influential scientific journals.
-I have given peer-reviewed psychological presentations during the American Psychological Association and the National Career Development conventions.
+I have given peer-reviewed psychological presentations at the American Psychological Association and the National Career Development Association conventions.